Sinus Lift New York City

 Behind your upper teeth and beneath your teeth lie the maxillary sinuses.
 These sinuses are like empty rooms.
 They have nothing in them.
 However, sometimes the natural tooth root extends into this otherwise empty sinus cavity.

 When you lose one of your upper teeth or need to have one surgically extracted, there’s only a thin wall of bone separating the maxillary sinuses from the mouth.
 Dental implants are the ideal solution for New York City patients who have lost natural upper teeth and need them replaced.
 But if the sinus wall is too thin, it’s impossible for periodontist Dr. Kissel to place dental implants in the upper jaw bone.

-There is a solution and it’s called a sinus graft or sinus lift graft.
-The periodontist enters the sinus from where the upper teeth used to be.
-The sinus membrane is then lifted upward and bone graft is inserted into the floor of the sinus.
-The bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.
+The solution to this problem is called a sinus lift or a sinus graft lift.
+During this surgical procedure, New York City periodontist Dr. Kissel enters into the sinus cavity from the location where the lost upper tooth used to be.
+Once in the sinus cavity, he lifts the sinus membrane upward and inserts a bone graft into the floor of the sinus.
+This grafted bone becomes a part of the patient’s jaw bone, and once healed, dental implants can be placed.